Saturday, July 20, 2019

 Chapel of Gereja PCS Muhang used as the temporary clinic.

 The visit was well publicized by the local Church and huge crowd turned up for the free medical and dental consultation and treatment.
 Some walked miles from early morning just to make sure they wouldn't miss the opportunity.
 Still, there was a case of a woman who only started the walk on Sunday morning.
 By the time she arrived, we were all packed up and ready for our departure in the afternoon.
-Our doctor was kind enough to dispense some medicine from the first aid box and passed to her.
-To her, the effort had not been a waste.
+Our doctor was kind enough to dispense some medicine from the first aid box and passed them to her.
+To her, the effort she put in had not been a waste.

 Dental tools.

 Without a dental chair, it's a pity the only treatment for problematic tooth is instant extraction.
 Had it been in a proper dental clinic, I believe many tooth may have been salvaged by way of other means: filling, root canal treatment....
 But then, these simple village folks probably wouldn't have been able to afford the time and the multiple trips of visitation to the clinic.
-From what I observed, the village folks left in happy spirit even with less teeth in the mouth!
+From what I observed, after the treatment, the village folks left in happy spirit even with less teeth in the mouth!

 Young doctors at work.